Skip to main content

 Value NVioAsport Wins

-At $13.99 for a 2-pack vs $25.99, the NVioAsport costs $12 less for functionally equivalent LED capability plus extra features (thermometer, fire starter, multi-tool card).
-Per bracelet, that is $7 vs $13.
-The NVioAsport delivers more features per dollar by a significant margin.
-The NexfinityOne's premium is hard to justify unless the specific multi-tool integration is essential.
+The NVioAsport costs nearly half what the NexfinityOne runs, yet delivers functionally equivalent LED capability plus extra features (thermometer, fire starter, multi-tool card).
+Per bracelet, you get roughly 2x the feature count per dollar.
+The NexfinityOne's premium is hard to justify unless the specific multi-tool integration is essential to your daily routine.

 Waterproofing NVioAsport Wins